Consignment Systems

 Consignment Computer System

-A 'computer' of course is any electronic device used by store owners and employees to record and manage information and process tasks (like printing price labels, agreements, receipts, checks and report; viewing information, processing sales and settlements).
+A 'computer' of course is any electronic device used by store owners and employees to record and manage information and process tasks (like printing price labels, agreements, receipts, checks, and reports; viewing information, processing sales, and settlements).

 Consignment Hardware Systems